List of Chicago Med characters: Dr. Sarah Reese

 Dr. Sarah Reese is a recent medical school graduate and psychiatry resident.
 The character was not introduced in the backdoor pilot on Chicago Fire.

-In season 1 she was a final year medical student, still undecided about which specialty to choose.
+In season 1 she was a Fourth Year Medical Student, still undecided about which specialty to choose.
 During her rotation in the ED, she decided against emergency medicine after a patient she had diagnosed chose to go against medical advice, leaving her discouraged.
 She chose pathology, but soon realized that she did not want to spend the rest of her training in a lab without any contact with patients, and even fainted from the stress.
 However, as her match was legally binding it meant that she would be left without a job if she rejected Chicago Med's offer.
 She worked as a barista until the head of psychiatry, Dr. Charles, offered her a spot in his department.
 She discovers that she enjoys interacting with patients and learning about the psychological side of medicine, although it leads her to subconsciously "shrink" her own colleagues, much to the nurses' amusement.
 Season 2 sees the character undergo further development as a full-fledged doctor and resident.
 At times she has let her emotions get in the way and Dr. Charles has had to step in to caution her.
 She has difficulty dealing with death and the experience of having to call time of death on a patient gets to her.
 During a night shift she had to make the call three times in a row, leading to her breaking down into tears at the end of the shift.

 Her mother is a litigation attorney, implied to be a career woman who loves Sarah but is emotionally distant from her.
 During the season 1 finale, Sarah's mother does not attend her graduation from medical school but sends her money.
 She is a main cast member from season one until season four and appears for the final time in the season four premiere "Be My Better Half".
 This episode takes place after she found out that Doctor Charles discovered that her father was suspected to be a serial killer, causing a fallout between them.
-She decided to leave Chicago Med and joined Baylor, as she said she could no longer trust Dr. Charles when he kept information about her father from her.
+She decided to leave Chicago Med and join Baylor, as she said she could no longer trust Dr. Charles when he kept information about her father from her.